 The College has in place a comprehensive Student Protection Policy which is regularly articulated to staff and students.
 This policy covers the actions to be taken if a student, member of staff or parent becomes aware or reasonably suspects that harm or likely harm has been done to a student of the College by other staff, people outside the school or by other students.
 The policy also includes what action students can take if they are not feeling safe.
 This is articulated in the Student Diary (page 25) and can also be accessed via the website.

 The Student Protection in Anglican Schools Policy and The Student Protection in Anglican Schools Procedures were reviewed and updated in February 2018.
-Along with the Protocol for Dealing with Complaints of Sexual Harassment, Sexual Assault or Sexually Inappropriate Behaviour, these documents can be found on the College website and hard copies are held at Student Reception (Primary and Secondary).
+Along with the Protocol for Dealing with Sexual Misconduct and the Complaints Management in Anglican Schools Policies and Procedures, these documents can be found on the College website and hard copies are held at Student Reception (Primary and Secondary).
 Parents are welcome to access them at any time.

 The Anglican Schools Office along with the Office of Professional Standards, Anglican Church Southern Queensland have prepared resources to assist parents and staff to understand these changes and the implications for families and the College.